nsouiher/BlogManagerBackend/README.md

     SpringBoot version : 2.3.2
     maven : 3.6

+#### Before running
+    If u have a password for the roort user of your mysql database , please put it in the application.properties file

 #### Using Eclipse
     Import the maven projet to eclipse
     Right click on project: Maven install